pennhanlee/tp/docs/UserGuide.md

 *`sort rp/`

 Purpose:
-* Sorts books according to the input filter.
+* Sorts the books according to the input filter.
 * Supports sorting by Name, Genre, Bookmarked page and Reading progress.

 Examples:
 Example Command | Result
 -----------------|--------
-`sort n/` | Returns a list of books sorted by name alphabetical order.
+`sort n/` | Returns a list of books sorted by name in alphabetical order.
-`sort g/` | Returns a list of books sorted by genre alphabetical order.
+`sort g/` | Returns a list of books sorted by genre in alphabetical order.
 `sort b/` | Returns a list of books sorted by ascending number of pages read.
 `sort rp/` | Returns a list of books sorted by ascending reading progress.